-Because we live in an automated, you're probably not surprised to hear that your ability to repay your mortgage loan boils down to one number.
-Credit reporting agencies use your history of paying all types of loans in order to build this score.
+Since we live in an automated, it's probably not that surprising that your creditworthiness comes down to a single number.
+Credit reporting agencies use your history of paying all types of loans to build a FICO score.

-The three agencies use slightly different formulas to build a credit score.
+The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO model was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors to build your credit score:
+While these methods vary, the differences aren't huge; all of the agencies use the following to build your score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Your Credit History - How long have you had credit?

-- Balances on your Credit Cards - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are weighted slightly differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
+These factors are assigned weights based on the formula being used.
+Each formula produces a single number which varies slightly by agency.
+FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers likely find their FICO scores falling between 620 and 800.
+Most home buyers will probably find their FICO scores between 620 and 800.

-In order to improve your FICO score, you must have the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that invented the original FICO score, offers credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your score, you must obtain the reports that are used to build it, and of course, you need the score itself.
+Fair Isaac, the company that invented the original FICO score, sells scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
+Also available are information and online tools that can help you understand how to improve your FICO score.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.